 CCL discount scheme is intended to encourage businesses to operate with greater energy efficiency and lower energy usage by meeting reduction targets throughout the schemes existence.
 It also aims to help the UK meet its legally binding commitments to reduce greenhouse gas emissions.

 The NFU is the trade association responsible to DECC for the horticulture, pig and poultry CCL schemes.
-We, FEC Energy, administer the scheme for NFU as well as providing expert help and guidance to minimise bureaucracy and paperwork.
+We, NFU Energy, administer the scheme as well as providing expert help and guidance to minimise bureaucracy and paperwork.

 In order to receive the CCL discount, you have to: